-We refer to such issues as problems with your painting’s structure – which means, on the whole, any damage to the canvas itself.
+We refer to such issues as problems with your painting’s structure – which means any damage to the canvas itself.
 Damage to a painting’s structure prevents the artwork from being fully supported in the way it should be.

 When a painting arrives in the studio, one of the first priorities is to check how the painting is faring structurally.